 - Broca’s Area – This is its counterpart on the right side of the brain.
 Its job is to produce speech.
 As you’re comprehending what words mean on the left, on the right, you’re planning what to say in response.

 These parts of the brain may be very healthy.
 But if those little hairs in the inner ear are damaged, both sides of your mind have to work harder to both understand sound and to communicate when you couldn’t hear something precisely.

 How to Reduce Intense Listening Fatigue

 If you’re experiencing listening fatigue, then chances are you have some degree of hearing loss.
-You should visit an audiologist to find out how to prevent further damage.
+You should visit a specialist to get evaluated.
 Additionally, try these temporary solutions to help reduce the stress on your brain.

 Get more oxygen to your brain.
 Your brain functions better when it’s fueled up with ample oxygen.
 Do a safe activity to get the oxygen-carrying blood flowing.
 Take several deep, slow breaths every hour to replenish your supply.

 Reduce background noise in your environment.
 When you’re suffering from hearing loss, sounds become harder to distinguish.

 And depending on the extent of your hearing loss, a specialist may recommend hearing aids or a cochlear implant.
 A Vanderbilt University study showed that treating your hearing loss could reduce mental fatigue as well as improve memory and language understanding.